-FillOrder(266) = 1, 2.
+''' Compression(259) = 7.
+SHORT Base color fax profile uses Baseline JPEG compression.
+Value 7 represents JPEG compression as specified in [TTN2].
+FillOrder(266) = 1 , 2.
 SHORT RequiredByTIFFBaseline Profile C readers must be able to read data in both bit orders, but the vast majority of facsimile products store data LSB first, exactly as it appears on the telephone line.
 1 = Most Significant Bit first.
-2 = Least Significant Bit first PhotometricInterpretation(262) = 10.
-SHORT Base color fax mode requires pixel values to be stored using the CIE Lab encoding defined in ITU-T Rec.
+2 = Least Significant Bit first.
+PhotometricInterpretation(262) = 10.
+SHORT Base color fax profile requires pixel values to be stored with the CIE Lab encoding defined in ITU-T Rec.
 T.42.
 This encoding is indicated by the PhotometricInterpretation value 10, referred to as ITULAB.
-With this encoding, the minimum sample value is mapped to 0 and the maximum sample value is mapped to $(2^n - 1)$, i.e. the maximum value, where n is the BitsPerSample value.
-The conversion from unsigned ITULAB-encoded samples values to signed CIE Lab values is determined by the Decode field; see Sec.
-6.2.3 NOTE: PhotometricInterpretation values 8 and 9 specify encodings for use with 8-bit-per-sample CIE Lab [TIFF] and ICC Lab [TTN1] data, but they are fixed encodings, which use different minimum and maximum samples than the T.42 default encoding.
+With this encoding, the minimum sample value is mapped to 0, and the maximum sample value is mapped to (2^n - 1), i.e., the maximum value, where n is the BitsPerSample value.
+The conversion from unsigned ITULAB-encoded samples values to signed CIE Lab values is determined by the Decode field; see Section 6.2.3.
+NOTE: PhotometricInterpretation values 8 and 9 specify encodings for use with 8-bit-per-sample CIE Lab [TIFF] and ICC Lab [TTN1] data, but they are fixed encodings, which use different minimum and maximum samples than the T.42 default encoding.
 As currently defined, they are not able to represent fax-encoded Lab data.
-ResolutionUnit(296) = 2, 3.
+ResolutionUnit(296) = 2.
 SHORT The unit of measure for resolution.
-2 = inch, 3 = centimeter; Default = 2 (field may be omitted if this is the value) SamplesPerPixel(277) = 1, 3.SHORT 1: L component only, required in base color mode 3: L, a, b components Encoded according to PhotometricInterpretation field XResolution(282) = 100, 200, 300, 400.RATIONAL YResolution(283) = 100, 200, 300, 400.RATIONAL The resolution of the image is expressed in pixels per resolution unit.
-In pixels per inch, allowed XResolution values are: 100, 200, 300, and 400.
-The base color fax mode requires the pixels to be square, hence YResolution must equal XResolution.
-Base resolution is 200 pixels per inch and SHALL be supported by all implementations of this mode.
-See Section 2.2.2 for inch-metric equivalency.
-NOTE: Not all combinations of XResolution, YResolution and ImageWidth are legal.
-The following table gives the legal combinations for inchbased resolutions and the corresponding paper sizes [T.30].
+2 = inch.
+ITU-T standards only specify inch-based resolutions for color fax.
+Default = 2 (field may be omitted if this is the value).
+SamplesPerPixel(277) = 1, 3.
+SHORT 1: L component only, required in base color profile 3: L, a, b components Encoded according to PhotometricInterpretation field '''

+XResolution(282) = 100, 200, 300, 400.
+RATIONAL YResolution(283) = 100, 200, 300, 400.
+RATIONAL

+The resolution of the image is expressed in pixels per resolution unit.
+In pixels per inch, allowed XResolution values are 100, 200, 300, and 400.
+The base color fax profile requires the pixels to be square, hence YResolution must equal XResolution.
+Base resolution is 200 pixels per inch and SHALL be supported by all implementations of this profile.